 The Consular Section is open from 7:15 a.m. to 5:00 p.m.
 Monday through Thursday and 7:15 a.m. to 12:15 p.m. on Fridays.
 All routine (non-emergency) services are provided by appointment only, this includes U.S. passport renewals, notary services, and visa services for Namibians and other foreign nationals who wish to visit or study in the United States.
 You may contact the Consular Section at ConsularWindhoek@state.gov.
 In case of an after-hours emergency that threatens the life, safety, or welfare of an American citizen, please call the Embassy Duty Officer at +264-61-295-8500.

-The Consular Section is located in the main U.S. Embassy building at 14 Lossen Street, Ausspannplatz, Windhoek.
-We are open Monday to Thursday mornings from 8h30 to 12h00.
-The section is closed on weekends and on U.S. and Namibian public holidays.
+The Section is located within the main U.S. Embassy building at 14 Lossen Street, Ausspannplatz, Windhoek.
+It is closed on weekends and on U.S. and Namibian public holidays.

 Economic and Commercial Section

 The Embassy’s Economic and Commercial Section supports U.S. economic policy-makers and businesses by compiling reports that cover a wide range of economic topics.
 We also help U.S. companies export and invest in Namibia by offering insight into the local business environment.
 We can assist interested business people by providing contact information for potential local agents and distributors and we can even help set up appointments.

 We also help Namibian businesses and government agencies by locating U.S. suppliers and by providing the latest U.S. trade-related information.

 Support for U.S. Business